vitamon/akka-balance-transfer/README.md

 CAS+blockchain solution is based on Compare and Set pattern and specially calculated transaction ids.
-This approach heavily relies on database with ACID guarantees (I'd recommend Google Spanner as it "offers both strong consistency and horizontal scalability" [https://cloud.google.com/spanner/]), but does not require actors, just plain futures, while solving the deadlock problem naturally.
+This approach heavily relies on database with ACID guarantees ( I'd recommend Google Spanner as it "offers both strong consistency and horizontal scalability" https://cloud.google.com/spanner ), but does not require actors, just plain futures, while solving the deadlock problem naturally.
+(With Spanner we could just use ol' good transactions though)

 1. We need a database which provides atomic write(list) and unique index for transactionId.
    So it throws if the key already exists.